Kutmichevitsa: History

 The region is associated with the spreading of Cyrillic, Old Church Slavonic language and Eastern Orthodox culture.

 It was populated by Slavs as early as the 6th century.
 By the late 7th century, a group of Bulgars under Kuber settled in the area and in neighbouring Macedonia.
 In 842, during the reign of Khan Presian I, the region became part of the First Bulgarian Empire.
 During the Christianization of Bulgaria under Presian's son Boris I, Kutmichevitsa became one of the two most important cultural centers of Bulgaria, the other being the original core of the Bulgarian state around Pliska and Preslav.
 The Ohrid Literary School produced many works important for the Medieval Bulgarian literature as well as for all the Slavic peoples.
 Kutmichevitsa (or Devol) was probably one of the 10 comitati (administrative regions) of the Bulgarian Empire, with Devol/Deabolis as its capital which also served as a seat of the diocese of the name.
 Other important towns included Glavinitsa (Ballsh), Belgrad/Velegrada (Berat) and Chernik.
 Kutmichevitsa remained in Bulgaria until the fall of the empire under Byzantine rule by the armies of Basil II in 1018.
 The last ruler of the First Empire, Presian II, made his final desperate stand in that region, in the mountain Tomoritsa (Tomorr).
 By 1019 the Byzantines captured the last Bulgarian strongholds in Kutmichevitsa.

 The population of the region took part in the Uprising of Petar Delyan (1040–1041) and the Uprising of Georgi Voiteh (1072) against Byzantine rule.
 Kutmichevitsa was retaken by Kaloyan of the Second Bulgarian Empire in 1203.
 During that time Devol was once again administrative center of a hora (an administrative division of the Second Empire).
 In the turmoil following the death of Ivan Asen II in 1241, the region shared the fate of neighbouring Macedonia and was conquered by the Byzantines.
 It was finally lost to Bulgaria during the Uprising of Ivaylo.

 It remained by Byzantine hands until Stephen Dušan seized it as part of the short-lived Serbian Empire.
 After its disintegration the region became part of the Principality of Valona and was ruled by the niece of the Bulgarian emperor Ivan Alexander like lord of the rest of the Serbian Empire and later by her daughter from Balša II, Ruđina Balšić.
 After the battle of Savra Kutmichevitsa came under Ottoman vassalage and in 1417 was fully conquered by the Ottoman Empire.

 Name

-The only hypothesis for the etymology of the area is that it is on behalf of Kuber's Kutrigurs.
+The etymology of the area is hypothesized to be related to Kuber's Kutrigurs.
 Two golden treasures have been discovered in this area, which belong to these Bulgars.
 The area to the south was known as Vagenetia (the southern part of the area during the Ottoman Empire was known as Chameria).